danfuzz/samizdat/doc/parsing-in-samizdat.md

 ### Matching a single token (terminal)

 Tokens are the basic terminals in the context of tree parsing.
-When performing tree parsing, tokens are represented as tokens, with the token type indicating the type of the token, and the token value optionally indicating a data payload.
+When performing tree parsing, tokens are represented &mdash; hopefully unsurprisingly &mdash; as values of the Samizdat type `token`, with the token type indicating the parsed type of the token, and the token value optionally indicating a data payload.

 To match a single token, name the token in one of the shorthand